 Did you know?
 “En Tremblant” brooches are designed and crafted to move while worn.

-Craftsman also utilized and improved upon the repoussé technique, a practice that involved metalworking and hammering malleable metal into intricate designs and patterns - to achieve a delicate look that would become a key indicator of period Victorian jewelry.
+Craftsman in Victorian England also utilized and improved upon the repoussé technique, a practice that involved metalworking and hammering malleable metal into intricate designs and patterns - to achieve a delicate look that would become a key indicator of period Victorian jewelry.
 Stones from this period were often cut in the rose cut, old mine cut, or cabochon.
 Other popular pieces include cameo and intaglio surrounded by small diamonds or seed pearls and jewelry pieces featured large gold ornaments intricately decorated with delicate enamel work.
 Importantly, the serpent motif was exceedingly popular and revered during this time as they were seen as a symbol of eternity.
 In fact, Prince Albert gifted Queen Victoria with a ring that featured the snake motif, undoubtedly popularizing the trend.